 Notice that we call the "smart constructor" make_queue whenever we wish to return a queue to ensure that the representation invariant holds.
 Consequently, some queue operations are more expensive than others, according to whether or not the queue needs to be reorganized to satisfy the representation invariant.
 However, each such reorganization makes a corresponding number of subsequent queue operations "cheap" (constant-time), so the overall effort required evens out in the end to constant-time per operation.
 More precisely, the running time of a sequence of n queue operations is now O(n), rather than $O(n^2)$, as it was in the naive implementation.
-Consequently, each operation takes O(1) (constant) time "on average," i.e., when the total effort is evenly apportioned among each of the operation, amortized over the entire sequence, not an average-case time bound for each operations about the distribution of the operations.
+Consequently, each operation takes O(1) (constant) time "on average," i.e., when the total effort is evenly apportioned among each of the operations in the sequence.
+Note that this is a worst-case time bound for each operation, amortized over the entire sequence, not an average-case time bound based on assumptions about the distribution of the operations.